← Back to posts🧠 Oil surplus and data blackout steer FX

 Currency Outlooks

 🔻 USD: The near-term dollar bias is softer into December as futures price roughly a two-thirds chance of a 25 bp cut.
 The curve sits near +50 bp with the 2-year around the mid-3.5s and the 10-year near 4.1 percent, a mild bull-steepener consistent with easing hopes.
 When October inflation finally appears, the street looks for core CPI near +0.3 percent month on month and about 3.0 percent year on year, which would not obstruct a December trim.
-DXY holds a 99.00 to 100.00 pivot; a daily close below 99.20 would open 98.60.
+DXY holds a 99.00 to 100.00 pivot, and a daily close below 99.20 would open 98.60.
 Nuance: if oil’s slide morphs into broader growth angst, haven demand could keep the dollar sticky on dips.

 ⚖️ EUR: With the data vacuum in the U.S., EURUSD is trading the carry and the range.
 Immediate supports sit at 1.1500 and 1.1475, while resistance stands at 1.1620 then 1.1700.
 A sustained push above 1.1620 likely needs a clear USD-negative catalyst.
 Near term, short-dated EUR-USD spreads are little help, so price action dominates.